monkeydri/react-store-locator/README.md

 ### Search

 There will be a custom search bar to search your map.
 This will recenter and zoom the map to what location you search.
-It will place a google marker that you can customize you like on your current location.
+It will place a google marker, that you can customize how you like, on your current location.

 Note: on map load there will not be a current location marker until you search, also when you search a new location your old marker will disappear.

 ### Adding Map styles

-You can pass through map style like so.
-This uses a JSON object from https://mapstyle.withgoogle.com/.
-You can go here and copy and paste this through the `mapStyle` prop.
+You can pass through map style like so:

 ```jsx
 <Map mapStyle={mapStyleObject} />
 ```

+This uses a JSON object from https://mapstyle.withgoogle.com/.
+You can go here and copy and paste this through the `mapStyle` prop.

 ### Adding custom google map Icons or customizing the default Icon